cyshen11/cyshen11.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I'm Vincent Cheng Yun Sheng, data scientist.
 I was born in Malaysia, but currently living in Singapore.
-I graduated with Mechanical Engineering bachelor degree and currently pursuing a MS in Analytics (Online/Part-time).
+I graduated with MS in Analytics and Mechanical Engineering bachelor degree.

 I began my career as an engineering assistant in the manufacturing industry, working on various projects, including project management, product deployment, automated vision systems, and product packaging.